alibabacloud-howto/microservices-with-kubernetes/README.md

         touch backend-app-deployment.yml
         ```

-        and copy the following content into the file.
-Please change the `image` property to yours accordingly.
+        and copy the following content into the file:

         `backend-app-deployment.yml`
         ```yml